kyma-project/kyma/resources/core/charts/monitoring/charts/alertmanager/README.md

 The **data** Secret is an encoded `alertmanager.yaml` file which contains all the configuration for alerting notifications.

+#### Alertmanager configuration - alertmanager.yaml

 This section explains how to configure Alertmanager to enable alerting notifications.

-#### Alertmanager configuration - alertmanager.yaml

-[This](templates/alertmanager.config.yaml) template pre-configures two simple receivers to handle alerts in **VictorOps and Slack**.
+[This](templates/alertmanager.config.yaml) template pre-configures two simple receivers to handle alerts in VictorOps and Slack.

-This yaml file pre-configures two simple receivers to handle alerts in **VictorOps and Slack**.
+This yaml file pre-configures two simple receivers to handle alerts in VictorOps and Slack.

 To avoid confusion, use optional configuration parameters for ```route:``` and then group the receivers under the label ```routes:```